-This hymn, with English gloss, in an Anglo-Saxon hymnal (BL Cotton Vespasian D XII, f.
+English and Latin versions of this hymn in an Anglo-Saxon hymnal (BL Cotton Vespasian D XII, f.
 13)

 'O Christ who art the light and day' is a hymn for Compline often sung during Lent, so it seems appropriate to post some medieval English versions of it in this season.
 You can read some information about the history of the hymn here; it was already in existence, and prescribed for use at Compline, by the end of the fifth century.
-The hymn is mentioned in St Æthelwold's rule for his reformed monastery at Winchester in the tenth century, and it was certainly known in Anglo-Saxon England (the manuscript above is from mid-eleventh century Canterbury).
+As the manuscript above shows, it was known in Anglo-Saxon England; it's mentioned in St Æthelwold's rule for his reformed monastery at Winchester in the tenth century, to be sung at Compline, the service Anglo-Saxon monks called nihtsang (night song).

 Here's the Latin, a beautiful plea for peace and protection through the dark watches of the night:

 1. Christe qui lux es et dies,

 2. Precamur sancte Domine,

 Sit nobis in te requies,

 Nec caro illi consentiens,